schollii/pypubsub/docs/usage/usage_basic.rst

 Basic Usage
 ===========

-Basic usage of Pypubsub involves subscribing listeners, sending messages, and responding to messages.
+Basic usage of PyPubSub involves subscribing listeners, sending messages, and responding to messages.
 The :ref:`label-quick-start` subsection below provides examples.
 For details, navigate to the :ref:`label-basic-tasks` subsection: